 What Is Telehealth?

 Telehealth is defined as the “provision of healthcare remotely through the form of telecommunications, such as telephones or laptops”.
-With telehealth services healthcare providers are able to consult with patients via video, mobile phone applications, laptops, tablets, or phone calls.
-The term “telehealth” is also sometimes used interchangeably with the terms “telemed”, “telemedicine”, “digital health” or “telerehabilitation”.
+This technology enables providers to connect with patients via video conferencing, mobile applications, laptops, tablets, or phone calls.
+This innovative approach has been shown to increase access to care, particularly for individuals in rural or underserved areas, while maintaining clinical efficacy.

 Some Key Applications/ Benefits of Telehealth: